Q: I ate so much junk food this week, I feel like I gained ten pounds! How can I get more willpower?

 Even if you haven’t spoken these words, you’ve no doubt heard them among friends, family, classmates, and coworkers.
 I guarantee that once you start listening to fat talk, you’ll notice it everywhere.

 In one brief, breezy statement, fat talk does a lot of damage.
 It perpetuates an unrealistic ideal of the perfect, thin body.
-The more we thoughtlessly talk about the “ideal” body, the more pressure we put on ourselves and others to strive for unattainable physical perfection.
+The more we focus on an “ideal” body, the more pressure we put on ourselves to strive for unattainable physical goals.
 Fat talk creates an environment that normalizes body dissatisfaction.
 Body dissatisfaction has huge costs--financially, psychologically, and culturally-- to individuals and society.
-In addition, body dissatisfactionsets the stage for extreme and harmful eating behaviors which may develop into full-blown eating disorders.
+In addition, body dissatisfaction sets the stage for extreme and harmful eating behaviors which may develop into full-blown eating disorders.

 Do you want to fight fat talk?
 Start by simply choosing NOT to talk in this way.
 It will take some practice, but when you have these types of thoughts, try not to speak them out loud.